BBVA/patton-cli/README.rst

 Quiet mode
 ----------

-If you don't want that Patton-cli reports anything by the terminal, you can use ::samp:`-q` option:
+If you don't want that Patton-cli reports anything by the terminal, you can use :samp:`-q` option:

 .. code-block:: bash